just-me-/dafny-language-server/Config/LanguageServerConfig_Readme.txt

 6: none

 syncKind
 How the client is requested to send textdocument changes.
 Incremental will only send changes, while full will always send the full document.
-Full reuqires less CPU, but more bandwith.
+Full reuqires less CPU, but more bandwidth.
 Try switching this options, if your language server is slow.
 The options are: incremental full